 - 1. A "Scottish Law Commission Bill" is a Bill which- - (a) implements all or part of a report of the Scottish Law Commission (including a joint report with the Law Commission); - (b) complies with such criteria as shall be determined by the Presiding Officer; and - (c) is not a Consolidation Bill, Codification Bill, Statute Law Repeals Bill or Statute Law Revision Bill. - 2.
-The Clerk shall arrange for the determinations of the Presiding Officer under paragraph 1(b) to be notified to the Parliament. - 3.
-Where the committee mentioned in Rule 6.11 has commenced consideration of, but has not yet reported on, the general principles of a Scottish Law Commission Bill under Rule 6.11.1(g) and that Committee considers that on the basis of the evidence gathered by it the Bill does not comply with the criteria determined by the Presiding Officer under paragraph 1(b), that committee shall inform the Parliamentary Bureau.
+The Clerk shall arrange for the determinations of the Presiding Officer under paragraph 1(b) to be notified to the Parliament.

+- 3. Where the Delegated Powers and Law Reform Committee has commenced consideration of, but has not yet reported on, the general principles of a Scottish Law Commission Bill under Rule 6.11.1(g) and that Committee considers that on the basis of the evidence gathered by it the Bill does not comply with the criteria determined by the Presiding Officer under paragraph 1(b), that Committee shall inform the Parliamentary Bureau.
 The Parliament may, on a motion of the Parliamentary Bureau, designate another committee as the new lead committee.
-The new lead committee shall consider the general principles of the Bill afresh, but may take into account any evidence gathered and views submitted to it by the committee mentioned in Rule 6.11. - 4.
-Where a Scottish Law Commission Bill which has been referred to the committee mentioned in Rule 6.11 at Stage 2 has been amended at that Stage so as to insert or substantially alter provisions conferring powers to make subordinate legislation, or conferring powers on the Scottish Ministers to issue any directions, guidance or code of practice, Rule 9.7.9 does not apply, but a revised or supplementary memorandum shall be lodged and published as if Rule 9.7.10 applied.
+The new lead committee shall consider the general principles of the Bill afresh, but may take into account any evidence gathered and views submitted to it by the Delegated Powers and Law Reform Committee. - 4.
+Where a Scottish Law Commission Bill which has been referred to the Delegated Powers and Law Reform Committee at Stage 2 has been amended at that Stage so as to insert or substantially alter provisions conferring powers to make subordinate legislation, or conferring powers on the Scottish Ministers to issue any directions, guidance or code of practice, Rule 9.7.9 does not apply, but a revised or supplementary memorandum shall be lodged and published as if Rule 9.7.10 applied.